taiwangoldcard/website/content/goldcard-holders-faq/health-insurance.md

  There is currently a
  [legislative push](https://www.ndc.gov.tw/en/Content_List.aspx?n=999F9864EFDB5F6F&upn=6CE244D6E7DAF831)
  to improve this, lead by the National Development Council.

+ ## If I'm employed by a local company, do I still need to wait for the six-month period for a health insurance card?
+ You do not.
+Once the company registers your employment, you will be issued a health insurance card.

 ## Where can I see a list of NHI clinics close to me?
 The NHI mobile app has a map-based search of all NHI facilities.